Universal-Code-Modules/universal/README.md

 **Elevenlabs** - one of the most popular speech-to-text services.
 There is the connector class managing many kinds of interactions with the Elevenlabs API, mostly self explanatory.
 You should obtain [Elevenlabs API key](https://www.eleven-labs.com/en/docs/speech-to-text/getting-started) and place it in .env file.

+### Payment systems

+We should create client-server side modules for Stripe and Paypal

+### Social networks

+We should create client-server side modules for login/signup through Google, Facebook and Github

 ### Frontend